Vortex5Root/VNgrok/README.md

 <h2 align="center">How To Use</h2>

-1. After you CD into the directory (like in above) do the following commands:
+1. After you CD into the directory (like in above) and you used Poetry do the following commands:

 ```bash
 poetry install
 poetry shell
 ```
+If you didn't use Poetry ignore this step!

-2. After you do the above commands run the Tunnel:
+2. Run the Tunnel:

 ```bash
 cd ssh_tunnel && python3 __init__.py